 We do not fund startups.
 If you have been in business for over 100 days in Canada and have monthly deposits and sales of over $4,166, you qualify for Small Business Funding.
 Whether your revenue comes from credit cards (MCA) or invoices and bank deposits (EFT), our Canadian Small Business Funding specialists will work with you to get your advance.

 After submitting our 100 Second Online Funding Application, you will receive a no-obligation Small Business Funding approval from one of our underwriters within 24 hours.
 Should your business choose to accept the Small Business Funding approval provided by SharpShooter Funding©, your Canadian Business Funding can be available within 24 hours.

 SharpShooter Funding©’s Small Business Funding approvals are designed to allow Canadian business owners with bad credit to still receive the funding they need.
 SharpShooter Funding©’s primary consideration in formulating our funding approvals comes from your Canadian Business’s annual revenue.
 If your Canadian Business has a profitable business without ideal credit, you can still qualify for Small Business Funding.

 Yes.
-Small Business Funding and merchant cash advances are evaluated on a case-by-case basis, and a loan does not necessarily exclude your Canadian Business from eligibility.
+Small Business Funding and merchant cash advances are evaluated on a case-by-case basis, and a funding does not necessarily exclude your Canadian Business from eligibility.
 If you meet our Canadian eligibility requirements, reach out to us by email, or phone to speak with one of our Canadian Small Business Funding specialists about your Small Business Funding options.

 SharpShooter Funding© will review the bank statements and Funding Application your Canadian Business provided in order to customize a Small Business Funding approval that best fits your Canadian business.
 From there we connect with you and go through several options to better serve your Canadian Small Business.